Time ManagementJeannine Bennett

 5 Simple Steps to Better Time Management Skills

 Time, as the cliché goes, is money.
-Whether you are working for an established company, are an entrepreneur, or are a job seeker, learning to manage your time and limit distractions is key to achieving your goals and attaining success.
-Getting bogged down by unimportant emails or turning your attention to a Smartphone screen will eat up your time and hinder your productivity.
-Here are five steps to recognizing problem areas and curbing costly behaviors:
+Whether you are working for an established company, are an entrepreneur, or are a job seeker, learning to manage your time and limit distractions is key to achieving your goals.
+Getting bogged down by unimportant emails or turning your attention to a Smartphone screen will hinder your productivity.
+Here are five steps to recognizing problem areas and curbing costly behaviors.

 Step One: Identify Your Personal Pitfalls